overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 - Let’s learn about techniques like **Black-box unit testing**, which emphasizes on behavior-coverage rather than Statement-coverage

 # Resources
 - [Slide deck](https://speakerdeck.com/gopalakshintala/score-the-tendulkar-test-coverage)
 - [Demo source code](https://github.com/overfullstack/sttc-demo/)

-# Why Unit test
+# Why Unit test?

-Unit testing is not to find bugs, it's behavior documentation in the form of Code.
+- *"Test"* is a misnomer when used in the context of *Unit tests*.
+Unit testing is not to find bugs, although it is a nice second-order advantage, it primarily acts as a behavior documentation of CUT (Component Under Test) in the form of Code.
-One should Strive to achieve behavior coverage, not statement coverage
+- Unlike the Word/Quip documents we create around code, Code-automation always stays up-to-date and guards your component to always behave as the developer who wrote intended it to.
+If you accidentally break the behavior, it warns you by failing.
+If it's intentional, update the documentation (Automation) to reflect the same.
+- Unit tests are unique among the automation methods, as they are written by developers during development.
+They are the cheapest to set up, easiest to write, and quickest to execute.
+When done right they can co-pilot your development.
+- Unit test is the first client to your Component.
+It's like your Dogfood customer.
+If it's finding it difficult to interact and assert your component behavior, any other client integrating will also face the same difficulty.

 # What makes Unit testing difficult?

-There are so many [test anti-patterns](www.digitaltapestry.net/testify/manual/AntiPatterns.html), you may refer to the [resources](#resources) cited for in-depth explanation.
+There are so many [test anti-patterns](www.digitaltapestry.net/testify/manual/AntiPatterns.html), you may refer to the [resources](#Resources-1) cited for an in-depth explanation.
-We are going to focus on a few primary factors, that are prevalent across almost all code bases and simply correcting them gives us maximum returns.
+We are going to focus on a few primary factors, that are prevalent across almost all code bases, and simply correcting them gives us maximum returns.

-## Code Smells
+## Code Smells 🐽
 - `void` methods are hard to test, as they don't give you back any result to assert.
 Asserting on statements like no.of times, a statement got executed is very brittle
-- `static` methods that are not static and mutate state and do side-effects are not really __Static__
+- `static` methods that are not static and mutate state and do side-effects are not **Static**.

-## Bad Design
+## Bad Design 💩
 Your component is interacting with your external systems directly, without explicitly declaring them as dependencies.

-## Legacy Code Interactions
+## Legacy Code Interactions 🗿
 If you interact with Legacy code, your code instantly turns legacy

+> To guard a component behavior with Unit-tests, one should Strive to achieve behavior coverage, and not statement coverage.
+Unfortunately, the code-coverage metric currently available to measure this Behavior coverage is only through the no.of statements or LOC covered.
+That's in a way a Loophole!
+Like anything in our society, a loophole combined with an obsession to achieve high coverage numbers leads to some shady tools and practices that cut corners, which defeat the purpose of why coverage exists in the first place.

-# I have the "Power"Mock
+# I have the "Power" Mock
 Are you saying one can't achieve high test coverage with these obstacles?
 The obstacle is the way and I have the **"Power"Mock**.
 These are some of the dark powers it gives you: